victorlaiyeeteng/tp/docs/UserGuide.md

 - Invalid command: `Invalid command.` + help message with list of all commands

-- Empty or non-integer or invalid index: `Invalid command.
+- Missing or invalid arguments: `Invalid command.
   delete-friend: Deletes the friend identified by the index number used in the displayed friend list.
   Parameters: INDEX (must be a positive non-zero integer)
   Example: delete-friend 1`

-- Index out of bounds: `The friend index provided is invalid`
+    - FriendBook saves you the headache of counting your number of friends, hence if the index given is greater than your number of friends, this error will be shown: `The friend index provided is bigger than your number of friends.`

 ### Finding a friend : `find-friend`